 I’m Qui! 🙂

-But seeing that black girl on the cover, that BEAUTIFUL black girl on the cover, I remember being so happy.
+Seeing that black girl on the cover, that BEAUTIFUL black girl on the cover, I remember being so happy.
 “That’s me!”
 I thought.
-I can beautiful.
+I can be beautiful.
 I am beautiful.

-More and more black people/women are being represented in television and movies.
-The book industry is now starting to publish more books with black authors and black characters and I want to promote these stories.
+More and more Black people/women are being represented in television and movies.
+The book industry is now starting to publish more books written by Black authors and featuring books with Black characters and I want to promote these stories.

 I used to be called quireads but I changed it to theblacklitqueen (the queen part is mostly a high school joke).
-I want to read, want to promote more and more black books.
-I want more black discussions.
-I also identify as bisexual so I want to see more bisexual black characters as well.
-I want more pan, gay, lesbian, trans, non-binary, intersex, ace black characters.
-I want books with black disabled characters.
-I want black characters with various of religions and belief.
+I want to read, want to promote more and more Black books.
+I want more Black discussions.
+I also identify as bisexual so I want to see more bisexual Black characters as well.
+I want more pan, gay, lesbian, trans, non-binary, intersex, ace Black characters.
+I want books with Black disabled characters.
+I want Black characters with various of religions and beliefs.
 I want more people to see themselves in books.
 I hope this blog can help someone find themselves in literature because it’s a thrilling experience when you do.

 And that’s why I created this blog.

 A FEW MORE “FUN” FACTS ABOUT ME

 Dream Occupation: Social Workers (Still debating what kind)